-Calculate and interpret logistic regression model coefficients in the presence of confounding and interaction, and for matched studies.
+Calculate and interpret linear and logistic regression model coefficients in the presence of confounding and interaction, and for matched studies.
 7.

-Use tools in the R programming language to fit logistic regression models; test null hypotheses; and summarize, transform and visualize data.
-8 Discuss modern alternatives to the logistic regression model, including the Cox proportional hazards model and machine learning techniques.
-Rules & Requirements Prerequisites: PH142, PHW142R or equivalent introductory course in statistics with consent of instructor Credit Restrictions: Students will receive no credit for PB HLTH W241R after completing PB HLTH 241.
-A deficient grade in PB HLTH W241R may be removed by taking PB HLTH 241.
-Hours & Format Fall and/or spring: 15 weeks - 2 hours of web-based lecture, 1 hour of discussion, and 1 hour of laboratory per week Online: This is an online course.
+Use tools in the R programming language to fit linear and logistic regression models; test null hypotheses; and summarize, transform and visualize data.
+8.

+Be aware of other modeling strategies not covered in depth in this course, including the Cox proportional hazards model, generalized linear models and machine learning techniques Rules & Requirements Prerequisites: PH142, PHW142R or equivalent introductory course in statistics with consent of instructor Credit Restrictions: Students will receive no credit for PB HLTH W241R after completing PB HLTH 241, or PB HLTH 241R.
+A deficient grade in PB HLTH W241R may be removed by taking PB HLTH 241, PB HLTH 241R.
+Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Online: This is an online course.